-You can read this free article which describes the criteria I consider in deciding which bottled water is the best or you may want to purchase my bottled water recommendations for $3.00.
-(Regions within the United States only)
+You can read this article which describes the criteria I consider in deciding which bottled water is the best or you may want to just see my suggested list by clicking the button to the right.

 These bottled water recommendations are the result of extensive research - by me.
 These are the bottled water brands I drink.
 That is what brought you to this page after all:

 Use These Criteria To Choose The Best Bottled Water

 What are the different types of bottled water?

 The first thing you have to know is that there are various kinds of bottled water and these are not directly comparable to one another.
 The International Bottled Water Association provides the following description of different water types on their website:

 The International Bottled Water Association (IBWA) website states (1):

 The ‘FDA has established a bottled water Standard of Identity to define the several different types of bottled water based on specific characteristics of the product.
 Bottled water products meeting the Standard of Identity may be labeled as bottled water or drinking water, or one or more of the following terms: